maikelthedev/i3tray/README.md

-# I love literate programming
+# i3tray system tray to change layouts

-I am really liking literate programming so I wrote this python program using my own implementation [here](https://github.com/maikeldotuk/literatefish)
+I am really liking literate programming so I wrote this python script using my own Literate Programming implementation in Fish shell [here](https://github.com/maikeldotuk/literatefish) which I wrote yesterday night.

-First be aware I'm important much more than I use because I haven't yet cleaned up what I don't really need.
+First be aware I'm importing libraries than I use because I haven't yet cleaned up what I don't really need.
+This whole thing is still **in the experimental**.
+That doesn't stop you from forking it.

-Using my literate programming Fish shell function linked above you can both install and execute this file as it contains instructions in both Python and bash
+Using [LiterateFish](https://github.com/maikeldotuk/literatefish) you can both execute and upgrade this file as it contains instructions in both Python and Bash and my little crappy function distinguishes them.

-### To install it
+### To install this

 ```bash
 git clone git@github.com:maikeldotuk/i3tray.git